Massively Parallel Proof-Number Search for Impartial Games and Beyond: Acknowledgments

 \section{Acknowledgments}

 All authors were supported by the grant no.\ 25-18031S of the Czech Science Foundation (GA\v{C}R).
+T. \v{C}\'{i}\v{z}ek was supported by the Charles University Grant Agency (GAUK) project no.\ 326525.
 M. Schmid was also supported by the Charles University project UNCE 24/SCI/008.
-T. \v{C}\'{i}\v{z}ek was supported by the Charles University Grant Agency (GAUK) project no.\ 326525.
 The authors thank EquiLibre Technologies, Inc.\ for providing computational resources.
 Additional computational resources were provided by the e-INFRA CZ project (ID:90254), supported by the Ministry of Education, Youth and Sports of the Czech Republic.
 Special thanks to Neil Burch for valuable comments and insights.